-- Open to sport fishing year-round, except for salmon. - Closed year-round to all salmon fishing.
-All salmon caught must be released immediately. - · Lake trout: Catch-and-release fishing only.
+- Open year-round to sport fishing for species other than salmon. - Closed year-round to all salmon fishing.
+All salmon caught must be released immediately. - Lake trout: Catch-and-release fishing only.
 All lake trout caught must be released immediately. - Northern pike: 5 per day, 5 in possession, only 1 of which may be 30 inches or longer.